uit-no/hpc-doc/help/staff.rst

 Regional resource site
 ----------------------

-The HPC group at UiT also have a role to play as a regional resource site within HPC, offering HPC services to other institutions in Northern Norway.
+The HPC group at UiT also has a role to play as a regional resource site within HPC, offering HPC services to other institutions in Northern Norway.
 A strategic collaboration between UiT and the Norwegian Polar Institute within HPC has been ongoing since 1998.